Wine caves and billionaires: Buttigieg under fire over fundraising at Democratic debate

 “If anyone has reason to be angry with the Republicans and not want to cooperate it’s me,” Biden added.
 “They have attacked me and my son and my family.
 I have no love.
 But the fact is, we have to be able to get things done.”

-The debate’s timing - coming a week before the holidays and amid the impeachment fireworks in Washington - could reduce the audience and the benefits for the Democrats as they seek a boost ahead of the voting in Iowa.

-In a party that prides itself on its diversity, the debate lineup has been criticized for being nearly all-white - Asian-American entrepreneur Andrew Yang is the only minority candidate to qualify.
+In a party that prides itself on its diversity, the debate lineup has been criticized for being nearly all-white - Asian-American Yang was the only minority candidate to qualify.

 “It’s both an honor and a disappointment to be the only candidate of color on the stage,” Yang said.

-Reporting by Ginger Gibson and Tim Reid; Writing by John Whitesides; Editing by Soyoung Kim and Will Dunham
+Reporting by Ginger Gibson and Tim Reid; Additional reporting by Sharon Bernstein and Amanda Becker; Writing by John Whitesides; Editing by Soyoung Kim and Will Dunham